-Stamps in PDF via Java
+Stamps in PDF using Java

 Stamping PDF documents with Java.
 Use Aspose.PDF to modify PDF documents programmatically

-How to add Stamps to PDF Using Java Library
+How to add Stamps to PDF using Java Library

 In order to add text stamp into PDF, we’ll use Aspose.PDF for Java API which is a feature-rich, powerful and easy to use conversion API for Java platform.
 You can download its latest version directly from Maven and install it within your Maven-based project by adding the following configurations to the pom.xml.